 Gerrish helped save the life of a another man by volunteering to give blood - a thing tremendously rare, in those days - while in hospital himself in February 1915, and it was this sort of spirit that led Major Frank Buckley, the regiment’s senior officer, to describe Gerrish as “…a splendid soldier, most willing and brave.”

 Billy was killed in the early part of the Battle of the Somme, one of 51 members of the 17th Middlesex who lost their lives on August 8th, 1916, at Guillemont.
 The battalion’s “B” Company, normally 200 or so strong, had only ten fit fighting men left under the command of a lance-corporal at the end of that day.
-Billy’s legs were shattered by a nearby shell burst and he is remembered laying quietly, smoking a cigarette, while waiting for stretcher bearers.
-Billy Gerrish is remembered with 72,000 other officers and men on the Thipeval Memorial.
+Billy’s legs were shattered by a nearby shell burst and he was remembered by his chums laying quietly, smoking a cigarette, while waiting for stretcher bearers.
+Billy Gerrish's name is inscribed with 72,000 other officers and men on the Thiepval Memorial.

 Gerald Graham played for the old Town side in the Midland League during the 1910-11 season.
 Little is known of this Brampton-born moulder's football career beyond spells with the Town club and Rotherham County, but we know that he served with the 21st West Yorkshire regiment (Wool Service Pioneers) and was wounded three times in the space of ten days in 1917; after recuperation at home he returned to France and took part in the Battle of Valenciennes, losing his life on November 1st 1918, just days before the armistice.
 He left four young children.